-Students whose native language is other than English and who are identified as limited English proficient shall be provided instruction and services in accordance with the Santa Rosa County plan for service to English Language Learners (ELL).
+Students whose native language is other than English and who are identified as limited English proficient shall be provided instruction and services in accordance with the Santa Rosa County District ELL Plan for service to English Language Learners (ELL).
 "The IEP for an ELL student who is found to be making adequate progress must be coordinated with the goals of and reflected in the student's ELL plan."
+If an ELL student has an IEP, this is reflected on the student's ELL plan.

 ELL students are placed age appropriately with academic and language support provided by the ESOL Resource Teacher at the home school.
 Each ELL will be given a programmatic assessment to determine appropriate grade placement.
 Transcripts will be evaluated and parent/student interviews conducted.
 Placement decisions consider the age of the student, level of academic skills, social experiences, parental/guardian preference, and any other pertinent data available.
 "No promotion or retention decision may be made for any individual student classified as ELL based solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a particular district's formal assessment process.
 A formal retention recommendation regarding an ELL may be made through action of an ELL committee."